tomphp/PhpBook/01-the-development-environment.md

 the page!
 Success, we have created a PHP development enviroment for our project without installing and configuring a webserver on our local machine.

-Once you have marvelled in the glory of Vagrant you can shut it down by typing:
+Once you have marvelled in the glory of Vagrant you can shut down the virtual machine by typing:

 `vagrant halt`

 at your command line.

-**PLEASE NOTE: I have found if I forget to shutdown my virtual machines on before I try to shutdown my computer it hangs during the shutdown process..
-If you have a solution to this problem I'd love to heard it.**
+**PLEASE NOTE: I have found that if I forget to shutdown my virtual machines on before I try to shutdown my computer it hangs during the shutdown process.
+If you have a solution to this problem I'd love to heard it!**